theapsgroup/steampipe-plugin-freshservice/docs/tables/freshservice_problem.md

 # Table: freshservice_problem

-Obtain information about Problems in the FreshService instance.
+Obtain information on Problems raised in the FreshService instance.

 ## Examples